 - The Miracle League at Cypress Mounds volunteer coach.
 This nonprofit organization provides children with any type of disability or special needs the opportunity to play baseball as part of team and an organized league.

-- Louisiana Association of Business and Industry (“LABI”) Emerging Leaders Council Member and Legal Advisory Council Member.
+- Member of the Louisiana Association of Business and Industry (“LABI”) Emerging Leaders Council and Legal Advisory Council.
 LABI represents Louisiana businesses with the goal of fostering a climate for economic growth through active involvement in the political, legislative, judicial, and regulatory processes.